Psychometric scales developed at the MMRL

 The MMRL has developed and validated scales to measure different facets of mindfulness and compassion.
+They are available for all researchers to use without any fees.
+FAQs about the scales can be found at the bottom of the page.

 Additional Scales